surachno/aem-protocol/README.md

 AEM Protocol is intended for:

-- experimentation
+* experimentation
-- design exploration
+* design exploration
-- discussion
+* discussion

-It is not a production-ready provenance system.
+It is **not a production-ready provenance system**.

+---

+## Why this exists

+AI content currently lacks:

+* visible edit history
+* clear origin signals
+* understandable trust indicators

+AEM explores a simple idea:

+> Can provenance be made visible, not just verifiable?

+---

+## ☕ Support

+This project started as a small curiosity about how AI images evolve.

+If you found it interesting, useful, or it sparked an idea — You are welcome.

+No expectations — just appreciated 🙏

+---

 ## License

-MIT.

-That means you are generally free to:

-- use the code
-- modify it
-- fork it
-- build on it

-But it also means:

-> this project is provided “as is”, without warranty.

-See `LICENSE` and `DISCLAIMER.md`.

-## Contributing

-This project is not actively maintained, but thoughtful contributions are still welcome.

-Please read:

-- `CONTRIBUTING.md`
-- `docs/spec.md`

-before making bigger changes.

-## Big picture

-If this idea ever grows, I imagine something like:

-> a shared way to track how AI media evolves over time

-But for now, this is just a small prototype.

-Thanks for taking a look.
+MIT — use at your own risk.